memory, a C code which declares and uses a sequence of larger and larger arrays, to see what the memory limits are on a given computer.

 memory log_n_min log_n_maxruns the program for sizes N = 2log_n_min to 2log_n_max.

-The computer code and data files described and made available on this web page are distributed under the MIT license
+The information on this web page is distributed under the MIT license.

-LINPACK_BENCH, a C code which measures the time needed to factor and solve a linear system.
+linpack_bench, a C code which measures the time needed to factor and solve a linear system.

-MATMUL, a C code which is an interactive matrix multiplication benchmark program.
+matmul, a C code which is an interactive matrix multiplication benchmark program.